 Can you provide a breakdown of the number of events held at the museum by type (e.g., conference, wedding, children’s party etc) for the past year?

-In tender documents
+In tender documents.

 Who is responsible for generating sales for the Horniman, venue hire team or the appointed caterer?